andrewdavidmackenzie/simpdiscover/README.md

 - stop sending a specific beacon
 - able to send multiple beacons
 - stop all beacons with one call?
-- set sending frequency
-- set name of the service (String)
 - include an arbitrary Byte sequence to also send as meta-data client must serialize for me so we don't need to include a serialization lib or format

-Set TTL of outgoing datagrams?

 Listener
-- can get all beacons and then handle them itself
-  - minimal info is IP, and beacon name, meta-data is optional
   - port sent also?
   - a protocol field?
-- can request beacons matching any of a set of String names and only get notified when is EQUALS, but gets full beacon found with the name
-  - timestamp of when the beacon was sent / received?
 - to parse any meta-data it must know about the service and know how to parse the format of it's meta-data

-Blocking call to wait for a matching beacon, with an optional timeout

 Call to wait for a beacon and then run a supplied closure when it is found?

-Set TTL for incoming datagrams and if not read in that time then discard them?

-- want to avoid receiving own beacon?
-Could be from another thread in the same process and hence wanted?
-- to support threads we would need some GUID? not just IP?

-- additional: can supply an optional regex to match the beacon name
+- supply an optional regex to match the beacon name
   https://crates.io/crates/regex
   to filter responses.
 Make that feature and the crate inclusion behind a feature to keep the